Fellowships and Funding

 Research and teaching assistantships

-Assistantships provide an excellent opportunity to help finance graduate education, further individual study and contribute to ASU’s research and teaching efforts.
-Most research assistantship positions are generally found through direct relationships with faculty and are primarily for PhD-level graduate students.
-However, master’s students can be considered as well if opportunities are available.
+Most research assistantship positions are generally found through direct relationships with faculty and are primarily for doctoral-level graduate students.
+However, master’s degree students can be considered as well if opportunities are available.

 What is a teaching assistantship (TA)?

-A teaching assistant’s (TA’s) primary responsibility is to provide general assistance in the instructional process under the direct supervision of a faculty supervisor.
+The primary responsibility of a teaching assistant (TA) is to provide general assistance in the instructional process under the direct supervision of a faculty supervisor.
 A teaching assistant may lecture, lead discussion groups, serve as an assistant to laboratory classes, tutor students, proctor examinations, and grade tests and papers.
-Funding is provided from the academic program and applications are available through the individual school or program.
-TAs may be hourly (no tuition support) or include tuition support.

-TAs are mostly awarded to PhD students.
+TAs are mostly awarded to doctoral students.

-General Funding Guidelines: TA positions can be hourly (no tuition support) or include tuition support.
+TA positions can be hourly (no tuition support) or include tuition support.
 For TA positions that include tuition support, students are also provided a monthly stipend, which can vary depending upon the responsibilities of the position.

 Teaching assistants are responsible for adhering to policies outlined in the TA/RA Handbook.